ManticoreGamesInc/platform-documentation/src/api/input.md

 ### `rotateStoppedEvent`

 In this example we manipulate an image with a multi-touch pinching gesture.
-The pinch gesture is used to move, scale and roate a 2D image on screen.
+The pinch gesture is used to move, scale and rotate a 2D image on screen.

 ```lua
 local UIIMAGE = script:GetCustomProperty("UIImage"):WaitForObject()